Grab your pole, and wait for a bite

 That’s because you’ll be able to cast your line for free at parks across the area.

-Here’s a closer look at when and where:
+Here’s a closer look at when and where for the 2019 season:

-June 9 and 10: Any person may fish state waters without an MDC fishing permit, trout permit, and prescribed area daily tag.
-However, user fees and permits may still be required at county, city, or private fishing areas.
+June 8 and 9: Any person may fish state waters without an MDC fishing permit, trout permit, and prescribed area daily tag.
+However, user fees and permits may still be required at the county, city, or private fishing areas.
 Normal regulations, such as size and daily limits, still apply, too.